One fire. One cauldron. And suddenly, cooking regains something essential.

 Every utensil must earn its place.

-A cast-iron cauldron may seem rustic, but it offers valuable autonomy.
-It allows you to cook without electricity, without a stovetop, without complex installation.
+A cast iron cauldron may seem rustic, but it offers valuable autonomy.
+It allows cooking without electricity, without a hob, without complex installation.

 A fire.